MicrosoftDocs/win32/desktop-src/NetMon2/real-time-captures.md

 ---
-Description: 'Monitors receive captured network frames in real-time mode.
-The frames are captured by a network packet provider (NPP) using the provider's IRTC COM interface, and passed on to the monitor in one of the monitor's two execution threads.' ms.assetid: '50aa9da2-3a8a-4514-9b1b-9c8364d074d0'
+Description: Monitors receive captured network frames in real-time mode.
+The frames are captured by a network packet provider (NPP) using the providers IRTC COM interface, and passed on to the monitor in one of the monitors two execution threads. ms.assetid: 50aa9da2-3a8a-4514-9b1b-9c8364d074d0
-title: 'Real-Time Captures'
+title: Real-Time Captures
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Real-Time Captures